GPUOpen-Tools/radeon_gpu_profiler/docs/source/ProfileSummary.rst

    when the CPU issued certain types of workloads to the GPU.

 -  **Zoom controls:** Consistent with the rest of the tool, these allow users to drill down into points of interest.
+See the section entitled :ref:`Zoom Controls<zoom_controls>` for more information.

 In the middle, we find the actual view.
 Each queue applicable to OpenCL (Compute, Copy) gets its own section.
 Note that command buffers are visualized using two shades of the same color.
 The lighter shade represents time spent prior to reaching the GPU, and the darker shade represents actual execution.

 Please note that the view is interactive, making it possible for users to select and highlight command buffers, sync objects, and submission points.

 Along the bottom, we find information about user selections:

 -  **Submit time:** Specifies when work was issued by the CPU